-Genetic landscape of common brain tumors holds key to personalized treatmentJanuary 24th, 2013 in Cancer /
+Genetic landscape of common brain tumors holds key to personalized treatmentJanuary 24, 2013 in Medicine & Health / Cancer

 Nearly the entire genetic landscape of the most common form of brain tumor can be explained by abnormalities in just five genes, an international team of researchers led by Yale School of Medicine scientists report online in the Jan.
 24 edition of the journal Science.
 Knowledge of the genomic profile of the tumors and their location in the brain make it possible for the first time to develop personalized medical therapies for meningiomas, which currently are only managed surgically.

 Meningioma tumors affect about 170,000 patients in the United States.
 They are usually benign but can turn malignant in about 10 percent of cases.
 Even non-cancerous tumors can require surgery if they affect the surrounding brain tissue and disrupt neurological functions.

 Approximately half of the tumors have already been linked to a mutation or deletion of a gene called neurofibromin 2, or NF2.
 The origins of the rest of the meningiomas had remained a mystery.

 The Yale team conducted genomic analyses of 300 meningiomas and found four new genetic suspects, each of which yields clues to the origins and treatment of the condition.
 Tumors mutated with each of these genes tend to be located in different areas of the brain, which can indicate how likely they are to become malignant.